DavidMertz/RegEx_Puzzles/book.md

 However, for this "striking through" to work, we need also to enforce the rule that sequences are ascending.
 Otherwise, we might encounter, e.g.  `@@@@@@@@ @@@@ @@` (i.e. '8 4 2').
 Those are definitely not mutually coprime.
-However, "struck out" multiples of 8 does not help reject 4 later in the string.
+However, "stricking out" multiples of 8 does not help reject 4 later in the string.
 Python only allows fixed length lookbehind assertions, but some other regex implementation could technically relax this ascending sequence restriction (however, a